INFIELD PRACTICE DRILL

 After the catch, the player should immediately grip the ball with the throwing hand in the correct overhand throwing technique.

-Too often you see a retreating runner start to juke — and the fielder stops or slows his advance, and matches dosey-do with the runner, often pump-faking.
-This “dance” is best left to endzones, not basepaths.
+Too often you see a retreating runner start to juke — and the fielder stops or slows her advance, and matches dosey-do with the runner, often pump-faking.

-If the runner has not turned around and fled full speed to the base, the fielder should continue running right at him.
+If the runner has not turned around and fled full speed to the base, the fielder should continue running right at her.
 A fielder running forward will ALWAYS catch a runner dancing backward.
 If you go full speed, the runner has two choices: be out, or run away FAST.
 If the runner jukes, leave spike marks up his jersey (metaphorically).
-But if he commits, turns, and finally is himself going full speed back to his base of origin, he is an easy out on a good throw.
+But if she commits, turns, and finally is himself going full speed back to her base of origin, she is an easy out on a good throw.

 GLOVE WORK FOR FIELDING GROUND BALL